Expand

 • Cash grant may be received upfront or on a reimbursement basis

-• Grant accounting model applies
+• Government grant accounting model applies

 • May be subject to numerous grant-specific or other government audit requirements

 Government grants may include significant compliance requirements, including the potential for independent audits and audits by various government agencies.
-Assessing the probability that the reporting entity will be able to comply with all grant requirements is a key consideration in the recognition process (see UP 16.2.1).
+Assessing the probability that the reporting entity will be able to comply with all grant requirements is a key consideration in the recognition process.
 Therefore, reporting entities should have compliance programs and monitoring procedures that are sufficient to ensure ongoing compliance with the applicable requirements.
-Figure 16-2 provides a high-level summary of government grant compliance requirements.

-Figure 16-2
+Figure UP 16-2

 Compliance, reporting, and audit requirements for government grants

-Source of requirement
+Source of

-Compliance and reporting requirements
+Compliance and reporting

 Audit requirements